jackyef/react-isomorphic-data/packages/react-isomorphic-data/README.md

 # react-isomorphic-data
-Easily fetch data from a GET request in your React components, with similar APIs to [react-apollo](https://github.com/apollographql/react-apollo/) 🎉
+Easily fetch data in your React components, with similar APIs to [react-apollo](https://github.com/apollographql/react-apollo/) 🎉

 You can use hooks or HOC, both are supported. 🎉